videor/AutoPilotConditionalAccess/conditional-access-api-samples/03-deploy/readme.md

 This tutorial shows how to build a [logic app](../logic-apps/logic-apps-overview.md) that automates policy blueprint deployment to branch offices and subsidiaries based on an approval-based workflow.
 Specifically, this logic app monitors a branch offices or subsidiaries OneDrive folder for new policy blueprints submissions, sends requests for approval, and deploys the policy blueprint on approval.

-Note: The logic app needs to be deployed in each branch offices and subsidiaries tenant that needs to automate one click deployment of conditional access policies.
+Note: The logic app needs to be deployed in each branch offices and subsidiaries tenant that needs to automate one click deployment of Conditional Access policies.

 In this tutorial, you learn how to: